Away With The Steiners

 It was a second nice hotel; and hats off to the boys walking in literally asleep on their feet.

-But I’m pretty sure we spent night number one of our GREAT BIG ADVENTURE starting out this year in the red light district (once again!).
+But I’m pretty sure we spent night number one of our GREAT BIG ADVENTURE starting out this year in the Red Light District (once again!).

-But ahhh… The sights, sounds, smells and chaos of Asia to wake up to in the morning make even the balcony view of the pumping night club (the morning after) feel pretty darn great!
+The sights, sounds, smells and chaos of Asia to wake up to in the morning make even the balcony view of the pumping night club (the morning after) feel pretty darn great!

 I’m going to go as far as to say that the dramas of the first night of adventures melted away with a sip of fresh and delicious drinking coconut.
-(4x island-kids were right back in their happy place!).

 We dropped our bags at a new hotel and spent the best part of afternoon number one at a still-fairly-empty post-pandemic Kuta and Legian Beach.

-It felt great to sit back, take a breath and soak it all up – in a literal and figurative sense…
+It felt great to sit back, take a breath and soak it all up (in a literal and figurative sense!).

-And so Bali; we reckon you rocked your Day One second chance!
+And so, Bali; we reckon you rocked your Day One second chance!

 Kuta Beach, Bali.

-After our slightly hiccup start we had three days to explore the main area of Bali before we wanted to see Ubud.
 We quickly found a routine that included a local street food breakfast and then a lot of the day spent subsequently at the beach.

 Nasi Jinggo (Jinggo Rice) became a favourite find for all of us and at only 10,000INR it is the equivalent of NZD $1.10 per serving.

-It comes wrapped in a leaf which caught our attention.
 Inside is a bowl portion of white rice with side dishes of tempeh fried chilli sauce, shredded egg, green beans and fried noodles.
 And a complimentary packet of rice crackers to boot!

 Ordering our new favourite Nasi Jinggo for breakfast (each day!).